 - As of August 26, 2020, any permit issued by NYC DOT for work performed in the street must be current.
 Permit must be renewed or it will be invalid as of the permit expiration date.

 Street Works Manual

-DOT publishes the Street Works Manual, a resource for everyone that performs work in New York City streets, from utilities and contractors installing, replacing and repairing underground infrastructure to developers replacing roadways and sidewalks adjacent to building sites and homeowners performing their own sidewalk repairs.
-The manual covers advance planning of construction projects, all construction-related DOT permits, and how and when to obtain these permits Visit the Street Works Manual
+NYC DOT publishes the Street Works Manual, a resource for everyone that performs work in New York City streets, from utilities and contractors installing, replacing and repairing underground infrastructure to developers replacing roadways and sidewalks adjacent to building sites and homeowners performing their own sidewalk repairs.
+The manual covers advance planning of construction projects, all construction-related NYC DOT permits, and how and when to obtain these permits Visit the Street Works Manual

 Plans and Guidelines for Sidewalks, Curbs, and Roadways

 Owners developing property are required to have a sidewalk, curb and paved roadway along the public right-of-way abutting the property.
-The Instructions for Filing Plans and Guidelines for the Design of Sidewalks, Curbs, Roadways and Other Infrastructure Components (pdf) describe the documentation that must be submitted to the satisfaction of DOT.
+The Instructions for Filing Plans and Guidelines for the Design of Sidewalks, Curbs, Roadways and Other Infrastructure Components (pdf) describe the documentation that must be submitted to the satisfaction of NYC DOT.